 Nestled in the heart of Central Thailand, a groundbreaking project is sprouting, driven by Associate Professor Pavadee Ansusinha from the Faculty of Architecture.
-At its core, it resonates profoundly with Sustainable Development Goal 11 (SDG 11).
+At its core, it resonates profoundly with Sustainable Development Goal 11 (SDG 11) - Sustainable Cities and Communities.

-This initiative acknowledges something often overlooked-the immense influence of the natural environment on the healing process.
-It highlights the role that the surroundings of healthcare institutions play in patient recovery, stress alleviation, and swift recuperation from illnesses.
-Most notably, this project tailors its design and development to align with the region's unique hot and humid climate.
+This initiative acknowledges something often overlooked - the immense influence of the natural environment on the healing process - and it highlights the role that the surroundings of healthcare institutions play in patient recovery, stress alleviation, and swift recuperation from illnesses.
+Most notably, the design and development of this project have been tailored to align with the region's unique hot and humid climate.

 The project's impact reaches far and wide.
 Its primary aim is to craft outdoor spaces that are thoughtfully designed to address the specific climatic challenges of Central Thailand.
-These spaces serve more than just a functional purpose; they provide patients with a serene environment conducive to their overall well-being.
+These spaces serve more than just functional purposes; rather, they provide patients with serene environments conducive to their overall well-being.

 The beneficiaries of this project are diverse.
 Hospital users are the most direct beneficiaries, experiencing the benefits of these revitalizing outdoor areas firsthand.
-Physical management teams overseeing these spaces gain valuable insights into maintaining and enhancing their therapeutic value.
-Researchers in related fields find fertile ground for further exploration and study.
+However, physical management teams overseeing these spaces also gain valuable insights into maintaining and enhancing their therapeutic value, while researchers in related fields find fertile ground for further exploration and study.